hannorein/rebound/docs/simulation/variables.md

     - 2 ignore terms not required for WHFast with democratic heliocentirc coordinates

 `#!c void (*additional_forces) (struct reb_simulation* const r)` :   This function allows the user to add additional (non-gravitational) forces.

-    !!!
-Todo
-        Add examples.
+See examples for how to use this feature.

 ## Particles